sebastianspicker/baseline-ops/README.md

 A working tree for win-mdm-security-hardening-kit with an evolving implementation history.

 ## Overview
-win-mdm-security-hardening-kit keeps setup, verification, and known limitations in one place.
+win-mdm-security-hardening-kit documents maintained build commands, known limits, and remaining work.

 ## Status
-Lifecycle stage: exploration.
+Lifecycle stage: core-build-out.
 Earlier setup detail now lives in maintained guidance.

 ## Usage
-- Merged scattered lib guidance into the docs.
+- Made the powershell assumptions easier to check later.

-- The document now favors checked behavior over exploratory notes.
+- The older setup fragments have been reduced to the useful parts.

 ## Notes
 - Align docs and templates after cleanup of non-committable artifacts.